lingtran/data-modeling-psql/README.md

 # Data Engineering - Project 1 - Data Modeling with Postgres

 ## Objective
-To optimize queries on song play analysis related to related to user activity and songs being streamed on Sparkify.
+To optimize queries on song play analysis related to user activity and songs being streamed on Sparkify.

 ## Methodology
 Data currently resides in two local directories of JSON - (1) user activity on app logs and (2) metadata on the songs in app.
 We are building an ETL pipeline using Python and SQL to transfer the data into relational tables in Postgres database `sparkifydb`.